practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 to develop a more nuanced view of how they communicate with one another.
 Let's start learning how to spot them!

+**EXPLICITLY MENTION NEWMAN**

 ## Dependencies

 > Services that the object requires from its peers so it can perform its
 > responsibilities.
 The object cannot function without these services.
 It should
 > not be possible to create the object without them -- GOOS (52)

-We commonly think of dependencies as being third-party libraries or services, but all non-trivial projects also have internal dependencies.
-Whether they are internal or external, dependency relationships need to be explicitly defined and carefully managed in order to prevent brittleness.
+Whether they are internal or external, dependency relationships need to be carefully managed in order to prevent brittleness.

-Alistair Cockburn's [ports and adapters][ports-and-adapters] pattern provides one way of dealing with this problem: define interfaces in the application's domain language that covers slices of functionality (ports), and then build implementation-specific objects which implement those interfaces (adapters).
+Alistair Cockburn's [ports and adapters][ports-and-adapters] pattern provides one way of dealing with this problem: define interfaces in the application's domain language that covers slices of functionality (ports), and then build implementation-specific objects that implement those interfaces (adapters).
-This allows dependencies to be reasoned about at a higher level of abstraction, and makes it so that systems can change more easily.
+This allows dependencies to be reasoned about at a higher level of abstraction, and makes it so that systems can be easily changed.

 We applied this pattern (albeit without recognizing it by name) when thinking through how Newman should handle its email dependency.
 We knew from the outset